 Children’s Whole Life Insurance

 Children’s whole life insurance can be issued on the life of a child – and because the insured is typically very young, this allows for the locking in of low premium payments that will never increase.
 It can also help to guarantee life insurance protection for the child in later years – regardless of his or her future health condition.
-With this plan, the child is allowed to purchase additional future coverage, without the need to provide evidence of insurability.
+With this plan, the child is allowed to purchase additional future coverage, without the need to provide proof of insurability.

 This policy is open to children / applicants who are between the ages of 14 days and 17 years old.
 Coverage amount can range between $5,000 up to $50,000.
 In order to qualify for this policy, there are only a few health questions asked.